 The only international airport in the islands is in the capital, Papeete, which offers limited connections to the rest of the world.

-However, one is San Francisco, served by both United Airlines and low-cost carrier French Bee.
+However, one in San Francisco is served by both United Airlines and low-cost carrier French Bee.
 Thanks to this competition dynamic, flight deals from the Bay Area can be unbelievably low.

 Even if you’re not from San Francisco, you’ll notice that it is also on our list above, and you can probably get there for a good price.